-What exactly is Bitcoin?
-Put simply, Bitcoin is a distributed, worldwide, decentralized digital money.
-The beauty of Bitcoin is the absence of a central authority such as a bank, company, or government issuing Bitcoin.
-However, as of late, governments have been looking to regulate the cryptocurrency, much like they do with other financial instruments, such as stock trading platforms, bank accounts, financial exchanges, and so forth.
+What exactly is bitcoin?
+Put simply, bitcoin is a distributed, worldwide, decentralized digital money.
+The beauty of bitcoin is the absence of a central authority such as a bank, company, or government.
+However, as of late, governments have been looking to regulate cryptocurrencies, much like they do with other financial instruments, such as stock trading platforms, bank accounts, financial exchanges, and so forth.

 While businesses are apprehensive about adopting a new POS system, those who use Square can transition more smoothly.
 Square Register places Bitcoin right next to Visa and Mastercard as a payment option for customers.
 Square is dedicated to ensuring every seller obtains a sell.

+Additionally, PayPal has been working on a new modular device, with patent filings, designed explicitly for the use and storage of decentralized digital currencies like Bitcoin, Ethereum and Litecoin.
 PayPal’s Venmo allows users to purchase and send Bitcoin, which entirely eliminates the need for messy transaction ID’s.
-Additionally, PayPal has been working on a new modular device, with patent filings, designed explicitly for the use and storage of decentralized digital currencies like Bitcoin, Ethereum and Litecoin.